Ninetalesgh/dndcampaign/vault/database/feats.md

 ## Warlock
 ### Dark One's Blessing
-When you reduce an enemy to 0 HP or if an enemy within range 2 *(3m)* of you is reduced to 0 HP, you gain Temporary HP equal to *(your CHA modifier + your Warlock Level)*
+When you reduce an enemy to 0 HP or if an enemy within range 2 *(3m)* of you is reduced to 0 HP, you gain Temporary HP equal to *[CHA + your Warlock Level]*
 ![\|50](https://bg3.wiki/w/images/5/59/Grim_Harvest_Icon.webp)

 ### Eldritch Invocations